WildfireSVI/WildfireSVI.github.io/README.md

 <h2>How Social Factors Affect Damage and Recovery from Wildfires</h2>

+<p>Socially vulnerable populations also face higher risks of damage from wildfires and can have less ability to recover from said damages.</p>

 More than 80% of older homes (houses built prior to 2008) and mobile homes were destroyed in the Camp Fire, compared to the 49% of newer homes that were burnt down.